CSAILVision/NetDissect/README.md

 * If you need to regenerate the Broden dataset from scratch, you can run ```script/makebroden.sh```.
 The script will download the pieces and merge them.

+* Network dissection depends on scipy as well as pycaffe.
+[Details on installing pycaffe can be found here](http://caffe.berkeleyvision.org/tutorial/interfaces.html#python).

 ## Plot
 * After the csv file containing the raw data of the unit semantics is generated, you could use the sample scripts in ```plot/extract_csv.m``` to plot the figure. ```plot/semantics_cvpr_release.mat``` contains the semantics of all the networks analyzed in the CVPR paper.
 It will generate a [figure](plot/semantics_allnetwork.pdf) showing the number of unique detectors across different networks.